GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 For more details about `gcloud dataflow flex-template` see the command [documentation](https://cloud.google.com/sdk/gcloud/reference/dataflow/flex-template/run).

+In some parameters used, you may need to use the comma `,` such as a table schema.
+On these cases you need to use [gcloud topic escaping](https://cloud.google.com/sdk/gcloud/reference/topic/escaping)

 ## Common tasks

 ### How do I rerun the Dataflow flex pipeline for new data?